 When you first access the project view page, by default all inactive forms and the number of inactive forms are shown in paranthesis.
 The Show inactive checkbox is automatically selected, next the number of inactive forms is also revealed:

-If you not all the forms including the inactive forms you can turn off, click on the Show inactive checkbox, inactive forms will no longer be revealed:
+If you don’t need to see all the forms including the inactive forms, you can turn off by clicking on the Show inactive checkbox, inactive forms will no longer be revealed:

 Forms uploaded to a project can be moved to a selected project as long as you have add form permissions in that project.